yuvaltobias/ungibberize/README.markdown

 Ungibberize attempts to detect whether the text was entered in the correct language, and if not, show a button that fixes the mistyped text.

-Ungibberize currently supports gibberish written in English instead of Hebrew.
+Ungibberize currently supports only Englew gibberish -- English instead of Hebrew.

-## Installation

-## Usage
+## Installation and Usage

+1. Download the minified version at javascripts/ungibberize.jquery.min.js and the images at images/
+2. After including the jQuery library, add this: `<script src="javascripts/ungibberize.jquery.min.js" type="text/javascript"></script>`
+3. For every text field you would like the user to be able to ungibberize, add the class `gibberizable-he`

 ## Behavior